Adding Subtotals is a great way to organise your data so that it is more useful.

 Grand Totals in Pivots - Display or Hide

-When in a Pivot style worksheet Grand Totals can set to display or not display.
-When in Edit Mode. select the Settings Tab then choose to Show or Hide Row Grand Totals
+When in a Pivot style worksheet Grand Totals can be set to either display or not display, you can't change the location of the Grand Total like you can in a Report Styl ( see above).
+When in Edit Mode. select the Settings > Properties Tab then choose to Show or Hide Row Grand Totals